Keep up to date with everything IiB, sign up to our mailing list

 How to protect yourself and others

-maintain social distancing of ‘one metre plus’.
+Maintain social distancing of ‘one metre plus’ in England.
 This means staying one metre apart, plus mitigations which reduce the risk of transmission.
+In Scotland and Wales, you must remain 2 metres apart unless in some premises.

 A face–covering, like a mask, is mandatory on public transport in England and Scotland.
 Children under 5 are exempt in Scotland.
 Children under 11 and people with certain health conditions are exempt in England.
-Face masks are also compulsory in shops in Scotland already and will be in England from 24 July.
+Face masks are compulsory in shops in Scotland and England.

-From 6 July in England, those shielding will be able to meet up outdoors with up to 5 others, form ‘support bubbles’ with other households and do not need to practice social distancing with those in their household.
+From 6 July in England, those shielding have be able to meet up outdoors with up to five others, form ‘support bubbles’ with other households and do not need to practice social distancing with those in their household.

-From 1 August, the government is advising that shielding will be paused and that previously shielded people should adopt ‘strict’ social distancing rather than ‘full’ shielding measures.
+Shielding was paused on 1 August in England and previously shielded people are advised to adopt ‘strict’ social distancing rather than ‘full’ shielding measures.
 Strict social distancing means you may wish to go out to more places and see more people but you should take particular care to minimise contact with others outside your household or support bubble.

 Anyone who has the symptoms of coronavirus (Covid–19) can ask for a free test to check if they have the virus.
 This is called an antigen test.
 There is another test to check if you have already had the virus – an antibody test – but this is not yet widely available.